Guilty of bookkeeping blunders? Our partners at Bench have compiled a list of the most common bookkeeping mistakes and how to avoid them.

 When your business is small and simple, you may get away with tracking cash flow haphazardly, just making sure you have enough to cover bills and pay yourself each month.
 But as it gets bigger and more complicated—your expenses and sources of income increase—you’ll find it’s hard to keep track.

 How to Avoid It

 The best defense against cash flow troubles is a solid bookkeeping system.
 Specifically, you need to make sure you’re getting monthly cash flow statements.
-Accounting software can handle this for you, provided you keep your books up to date.
+Accounting software can handle this for you, provided you keep your books current.
 Otherwise, a professional bookkeeper can tackle the job.

 Your best bet is to start tracking cash flow now.
-Even if your business is small, you’ll get a clear picture of where you stand financially.
+Even if your business is small, you’ll get a clear picture of your financial standing.
 And you’ll be prepared if or when your business becomes bigger and more complex.

 The more deductible expenses you report to the IRS, the lower your tax liability.
 That’s less income you have to withhold for taxes.
 In a way, tax deductions are free money: You’re legally entitled to them; all you have to do is make sure they’re correctly recorded and reported.

-One of the main reasons self-employed people miss out on deductions is because they don’t have a system in place to track them.
+One of the main reasons self-employed people miss out on deductions is that they don’t have a system in place to track them.

 The other reason freelancers miss out?
-They opt for a standard deduction, rather than itemized one.
+They opt for a standard deduction rather than itemized one.
 You may have always claimed a standard deduction on your personal taxes.
-But now that you’re in business, the standard deduction may be the less lucrative option of the two.
+But now that you’re in business, the standard deduction may be the less lucrative option.